top of page

 Hi!
 I'm a graduate student at Balliol College, Oxford, studying for the BPhil in Philosophy.
 My research focuses mainly on classical field theories (construed broadly) and theoretical equivalence, with occasional forays into symmetries and quantum theory.
 I am currently working on projects understanding the structure of natural theories, constructing an ultra-relativistic geometric trinity of gravity, and exploring the implications of the kinematics-dynamics distinction for the study of gauge theories, principle theories/constructive axiomatics, and inter-theoretic reduction.

-Outside of philosophy of physics/science, I'm also interested in feminist epistemology, and am working on a project on self-gaslighting.
+Outside of philosophy of physics/science, I'm working on a project understanding the emergence of self-doubt in epistemic networks.

 Prior to the BPhil, I did the MPhysPhil in Physics and Philosophy (also at Balliol).
 The topic of my undergraduate thesis was the relationship between Newton-Cartan theory and Maxwell gravitation.